 A discussion of the candidates and their campaigns ahead of election day on 3 November.
 Topics include what might be the appeal of Joe Biden to moderate Republicans, and how the pandemic informed the Trump and Biden campaign approaches.
 You'll also hear thoughts on how liberal media bias against President Trump is making Fox News look relatively neutral, and on the absence of either candidate offering anything meaningful to people involved in widespread protests across the US.

 The resignation of Theresa May as leader of the Conservative Party and the end of her Prime Ministership is a moment to revisit some of my conversation with former Number 10 advisor Nick Rowley about the problems of Brexit and the challenges faced by government leaders in the UK along with some additional thoughts about this development.

 A general explanation of the US midterm elections with no assumed knowledge followed by an analysis of what the 2018 results might mean for the major parties and the future of US politics.
 The imminent Supreme Court appointment is discussed as is the potential for influential gerrymandering with upcoming redistricting.
-Alex Carlton is a journalist and social … Continue reading US midterm elections, Alexandra Carlton – WOAE067
+Alex Carlton is a journalist and social commentator with a special interest in US politics and US political culture.

 A look at Donald Trump's first year as President of the United States through the lens of some of his Twitter activity.